jonlpersson/ed-latimore/site/_products/the-dick-detox-bootcamp-30-days-to-freedom-from-internet-porn.md

           name, or engage if you don’t want to.
       - heading: Responsability
         text: "Our private Whatsapp group delivers\_instant support and feedback.
 This alone has helped numerous guys hit the brakes before crashing back into porn."
+      - heading: Live coaching
+        text: >-
+          2x a week I do a live coaching call where I teach, coach, answer your questions, and share my first-hand experience battling addiction.
 ---